Sandeep1925/ETH_3/README.md

 #### For Remix:
 1. Open Remix IDE.
-2. Create and upload a new file named MyToken.sol.
+2. Create and upload a new file named Assesment.sol.
-3. Copy and paste the provided Solidity code into MyToken.sol.
+3. Copy and paste the provided Solidity code into Assesment.sol.
 4. Compile the contract .
 5. Deploy the contract.